pnnv/notes/cp/Graphs.md

 Consider an undirected connected graph G. Let's run a depth-first traversal of the graph.
 It can be implemented by a recursive function, perhaps something like this:

 ```
- function visit(u):
+1 function visit(u):
-     mark u as visited
+2     mark u as visited
-     for each vertex v among the neighbours of u:
+3     for each vertex v among the neighbours of u:
-         if v is not visited:
+4         if v is not visited:
-             mark the edge uv
+5             mark the edge uv
-             call visit(v)
+6             call visit(v)
 ```

-The edges marked while traversal form a spanning tree and can be called span edges
+Let's look at the edges that were marked in line 5.
+They form a spanning tree of G, rooted at the vertex 1.
+We'll call these edges _span-edges_; all other edges are called _back-edges_.